fieldtrip/website/example/source/fittemplate.md

     - /example/fittemplate/
 ---

-# How to create a head model if you do not have an individual MRI

 ## Introduction

 A volume conduction model of the head is required for source reconstruction.
 Ideally you base the head model on the individual's anatomical MRI, but that is not always available.
 In the case of EEG you can use a template head model and fit your measured electrodes (or template electrodes) on the scalp of the template model.
 For MEG you cannot simply use a template head model, since the distance between the head and the (fixed) MEG sensors depends on the head size.